Hero image

 (0)

-William Shakespeare’s tragic love story, ‘Romeo and Juliet’ continues to garner praise in its many varied productions across stage, film and printed media.
-This enduring love story remains a significant text because of the challenging themes contained within and their striking importance to the post-modern world.
-This resource was constructed with the British GCSE curriculum in mind, but I have also used it within the American education system (with a few adaptations and changes).
-I have taught this text many times in the last 20 years and have used this specific resource to lead my teaching in class, as a distance learning material/Google Meet, as a homework assignment and even as a tool of revision – all have worked well for the students.
-This beautifully illustrated 21 slide PowerPoint lesson contains a starter activity, a glossary of terms, summary and analysis questions, an academic writing task, an extension task, a homework assignment and a plenary.
-There is no additional work required from the teacher.
-This is a complete resource, enjoy!
+Arthur Miller’s, ‘A View from a Bridge’, takes place in an Italian/American community, exploring the topic of immigration, discrimination and gender inequality.
+It remains a significant text for post-modern society.
+This PowerPoint lesson covers, ‘Kissing Rodolfo’ to ‘Arguments with Beatrice’.
+I have taught this text many times and have used this specific resource to lead my teaching in class, as a distance learning material and even as a tool of revision – all have worked well for the students.
+This dynamically illustrated PowerPoint lesson (19 slides) includes: a starter activity, summary and analysis questions, an academic writing task, a theme tracking slide, an extension task, a homework assignment and a plenary.
+This is a complete resource, with no further work required from the teacher.
+Enjoy!

 MFLYNN-TeacherMFLYNN-Teacher